 If your academic or career path involves writing down your thoughts, you will invariably hit a wall at some point.
 If you can relate, read on!

-In honour of February being the month of love, let’s explore five strategies to rekindle our love affair with our topic and get back on track.
+In honour of February being the month of love, let’s explore five strategies to rekindle our love affair with our topic, rouse our motivation, and get back on track.

 1. Reconnect with your why